NinjaBearStudioTech/Documentation/Writerside/topics/bot/advanced_topics/bot_advanced_threat_manager.md

 threat target.
 When a new threat target is determined, **a Threat Sense event is emitted**.

 In addition to damage-driven threat, gameplay systems may **deliberately inject threat** by calling `RegisterThreatSource`, providing a source actor and an explicit threat score.
-This allows threat to be influenced by abilities, taunts, or scripted events.
+This allows non-damaging actors to contribute to threat generation, which is often the case for certain RPG roles like _healers_.

 ## Threat Sense